E3SM-Project/polaris/docs/developers_guide/ocean/test_groups/single_column.md

 A forcing netCDF file is also created based on the config options given in the `single_column_forcing` section.

-For the ideal age tracer case, an initial profile for the ideal age tracer is also constructed and is equal to zero seconds throughout the column.
+For cases with ideal age tracers, an initial profile for the ideal age tracer is also constructed and is equal to zero seconds throughout the column.

 ### forward